Yury Tynyanov: Early life and education

 Yury Nikolaevich Tynyanov was born on 18 October 1894 in Rezhitsa, Vitebsk Governorate, Russian Empire - modern day Latvia.
 Tynyanov was born in a Jewish community, but would go on to have little connections with his Jewish heritage.
 His father, Nikolai Arkadyevich Tynyanov, was a doctor while his mother, Sofya Borisovna Tynyanova (née Epshtein), was a co-owner of a tannery.

 At age nine in 1904, Tynyanov attended the Pskov Provincial Gymnasium after he passed the entrance exams.
 With his brother, Tynyanov lived primarily in Pskov when he was attending the school, returning to Rezhitsa during the holidays via train to see his mother and sister, Lydia.
 He graduated in 1912 with a silver medal.
 Tynyanov then entered the Faculty of History and Philology of Saint Petersburg University.

-In 1916, he married Leah Abelevna Zilber, the elder sister of his friend and well-known Russian author Veniamin Kaverin.
+In 1916, he married Liya Abelevna Zilber, the elder sister of his friend and well-known Russian author Veniamin Kaverin.
 During his time in university, Tynyanov frequented the Pushkin seminar held by a venerable literary academic, Semyon Vengerov.

 Russian Civil War

 When the February Revolution began in 1917, Tynyanov was in Petrograd with his wife and daughter, Inna Yuryevna Tynyanov.
-Leah and Inna went back to Pskov, while Tynyanov remained in Petrograd to continue his studies.
+Liya and Inna went back to Pskov, while Tynyanov remained in Petrograd to continue his studies.
 In summer 1918, he went to Yaroslavl to visit his parents who been living in the city since 1915.
 The Yaroslavl Uprising and subsequent bombing by the Bolsheviks, destroyed parts of Yaroslavl, including Tynayanov's library where he collected books since his time in Pskov and his diploma work on Küchelbecker.
 To see his wife and daughter, he crossed into lands occupied by Germans.

 During the Civil War, he worked in several jobs.
 Along with his university studies, he began teaching literature at a school.
 He also lectured at the House of Arts and the House of Writers.
 He also served as a French translator and head of the Information Department of the Petrograd Bureau of the Commintern.
 In 1919, he graduated from university and found employment at the Department of Russian Literature.